-- BISC100 through Thompson Rivers University Open Learning is an acceptable alternative to the biology courses listed above. - FSRV 3114, 3214, NUTR 2112, 2212, 2322 and 2422 are compressed courses each offered over one-half of the term.
-FSRV 3114, NUTR 2112 and 2322 are offered in the first half of term and FSRV 3214, NUTR 2212 and 2422 are offered in the last half of the term. - 3.
+- BISC100 through Thompson Rivers University Open Learning is an acceptable alternative to the biology courses listed above. - 2.
+FSRV 3114, FSRV 3214, NUTR 2112, NUTR 2212, NUTR 2322 and NUTR 2422 are compressed courses each offered over one-half of the term.
+FSRV 3114, NUTR 2112 and NUTR 2322 are offered in the first half of term and FSRV 3214, NUTR 2212 and NUTR 2422 are offered in the last half of the term. - 3.
 Check the prerequisites for the arts and science courses that are part of the program. - 4.
 Please ensure that courses taken at other institutions are fully transferable to Langara College for graduation credit.
-Check the BCCAT Guide (www.bccat.bc.ca) for details.
-If in doubt, confirm transferability of courses selected from other institution with the Department Chair before registering for these courses. - Graduates of baccalaureate programs in nutrition or dietetics are eligible for block transfer of 30 credits and may enter the second year of the program provided they meet the requirements for experience in the food service industry. - 6.
-FSRV 4323 and 4324 together are considered equivalent to FNH 440 at UBC and can be used for course credit equivalency for students with a non-dietetics undergraduate degree who plan to apply for a graduate dietetic internship based on UBC academic equivalency assessment. - 7.
-Students planning to transfer to the BBA are advised to take BUSM 1100. - 8.
-CMNS 2228 may be substituted with the permission of the Department Chair.
+Check the BCCAT Guide (www.bccat. bc.ca) for details.
+If in doubt, confirm transferability of courses selected from other institution with the Department Chair before registering for these courses. - 5.
+Graduates of baccalaureate programs in nutrition or dietetics are eligible for block transfer of 30 credits and may enter the second year of the program provided they meet the requirements for experience in the food service industry. - 6.
+FSRV 4323 and FSRV 4324 together are considered equivalent to FNH 440 at UBC and can be used for course credit equivalency for students with a nondietetics undergraduate degree who plan to apply for a graduate dietetic internship based on UBC academic equivalency assessment. - 7.
+CMNS 2228 may be substituted with the permission of the Department Chair. - 8.
+Students planning to transfer to the BBA are advised to take BUSM 1100.